Rowena-h/Rowena-h.github.io/_pages/outreach.md

 permalink: /outreach/
 ---

-## Talks
+## Public talks

 ### [Why fungi are the best friends (and worst enemies) you never knew you had](https://github.com/Rowena-h/Presentations/tree/master/Why%20fungi%20are%20the%20best%20friends%20(and%20worst%20enemies)%20you%20never%20knew%20you%20had)
 A talk given on 11th May 2022 at the 'Unloved Animals Club: Battle of the Kingdoms' event of the **[Pint of Science](https://pintofscience.co.uk/) Festival 2022**.
-It won over the audience and fungi were voted the best-loved kingdom of the night! :smiling_face_with_three_hearts:
+It won over the audience and fungi were voted the best-loved kingdom of the night! :heart_eyes:

 <img src="/images/pintofsciencetalk.png" width="500" alt="Why fungi are the best friends (and worst enemies) you never knew you had">